r00t-3xp10it/resource_files/README.md

 <br /><br /><br />

-> Adicionally to the described settings we can also combine diferent configurations at runtime execution.
+**Adicionally to the described settings we can also combine diferent configurations at runtime execution.**<br />

 Instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 rhosts